joshmaglione/hypigu/md_files/docs/constructors.md

 # Constructors

 We provide a number of constructions of hyperplane arrangements.
 This uses the default hyperplane arrangement class in SageMath.
-There is some overlap with the default [library](https://doc.sagemath.org/html/en/reference/discrete_geometry/sage/geometry/hyperplane_arrangement/library.html), and one is encouraged to search there in case your favorite hyperplane arrangement is not in our list.
+There is some overlap with the default [hyperplane arrangement library](https://doc.sagemath.org/html/en/reference/discrete_geometry/sage/geometry/hyperplane_arrangement/library.html), and one is encouraged to search there in case your favorite hyperplane arrangement is not in our list.

-Most of our constructions are Coxeter-theoretic&mdash;meaning, they take as input $\mathsf{X}_n$, where $\mathsf{X}$ is the Coxeter type and $n$ is the (Coxeter) rank.
+Most of our constructions are Coxeter-theoretic&mdash;meaning, they take as input $\mathsf{X}$ and $n$, where $\mathsf{X}$ is the Coxeter type and $n$ is the (Coxeter) rank.
 For example the Catalan arrangement of type $\mathsf{X}_n$ can be defined for all Coxeter arrangements like its defined for the (type $\mathsf{A}$) braid arrangement.

 ## CatalanArrangement